joemasilotti/masilotti.com/_posts/2016-02-01-testing-nsurlsession-async.md

 The [documentation on `XCTestCase`](https://developer.apple.com/documentation/xctest/xctestcase) comments on the new category's functionality (emphasis mine).

 > This category introduces support for asynchronous testing in XCTestCase.
-The mechanism allows you to specify one or more “expectations” that will **occur asynchronously as a result of actions in the test**.
-Once all expectations have been set, a “wait” API is called that will **block execution of subsequent test code** until all expected conditions have been fulfilled or a timeout occurs.
+The mechanism allows you to specify one or more "expectations" that will **occur asynchronously as a result of actions in the test**.
+Once all expectations have been set, a "wait" API is called that will **block execution of subsequent test code** until all expected conditions have been fulfilled or a timeout occurs.

 So, how do we use it?